Cost & Coverage

 Adjustable life insurance is type of whole insurance that allows you to make changes in the death benefit.
 While a large increase in coverage may require you go through the underwriting process again, you won’t have to purchase an entirely new policy.
 Other changes that can be made to an adjustable life insurance policy include changes to premium payments and cash value.

-An adjustable life insurance policy’s flexibility comes with a cost — it is about 6-10 times more expensive than term life insurance policy, where the death benefit cannot be adjusted.
+An adjustable life insurance policy’s flexibility comes with a cost — it is about five to 15 times more expensive than term life insurance policy, where the death benefit cannot be adjusted.
 The graph below shows the average adjustable life insurance rates for a male with a Preferred (nonsmoker) classification, for $100,000 in coverage and no optional riders.

 Depending on how you choose to increase your life insurance coverage, you may need to cancel your current policy.